-- Refer to the separate "Appendix" to look up the group and the number of the rhythm you want to use. - Use the buttons from L-4 ([A] POPS/ROCK/ DANCE) to L-9 ([F] USER RHYTHMS) to select a rhythm group. - The L-9 ([F] USER RHYTHMS) button is for the user rhythm group.
+- 1. Refer to the separate "Appendix" to look up the group and the number of the rhythm you want to use. - 2.
+Use the buttons from L-3 ([A] POPS/ROCK/ DANCE) to L-8 ([F] USER RHYTHMS) to select a rhythm group. - The L-8 ([F] USER RHYTHMS) button is for the user rhythm group.
 For details, see "Using the Pattern Sequencer" (page E-102).

 3. Use the dial to scroll through the rhythm numbers until the one you want is displayed.
 Example: Group B, Number 005

 - You can also use the R-14 (-, +) buttons to select a rhythm number.
 Holding down either button will scroll through rhythm numbers at high speed.
-Pressing both of the R-14 (-, +) buttons at the same time will select 001 in the currently selected group. - 5.
-Press the L-18 (ACCOMP ON/OFF) button so the ACCOMP indicator is on the display. - Each press of the button toggles accompaniment between on (ACCOMP) indicator displayed) and off (indicator not displayed). - All accompaniment instrument parts sound while accompaniment is on ((ACCOMP) indicator displayed), while only percussion instrument parts (drums, etc.) sound while accompaniment is off (indicator not displayed).
+Pressing both of the R-14 (-, +) buttons at the same time will select 001 in the currently selected group. - 4.
+Use the L-10 (TEMPO ∨) and L-11 (TEMPO ∧) buttons to adjust the tempo setting. - 5.
+Press the L-17 (ACCOMP ON/OFF) button so the ACCOMP indicator is on the display. - Each press of the button toggles accompaniment between on (ACCOMP) indicator displayed) and off (indicator not displayed). - All accompaniment instrument parts sound while accompaniment is on (ACCOMP indicator displayed), while only percussion instrument parts (drums, etc.) sound while accompaniment is off (indicator not displayed).

-6. Press the L-16 (SYNCHRO/ENDING) button.
+6. Press the L-15 (SYNCHRO/ENDING) button.

-This enters synchro standby (Auto Accompaniment waiting for you to play a chord), with the NORMAL indicator flashing on the display.
-The flashing NORMAL indicator means that the normal Auto Accompaniment pattern is standing by.
+- This enters synchro standby (Auto Accompaniment waiting for you to play a chord), with the (NORMAL indicator flashing on the display.
+The flashing (NORMAL) indicator means that the normal Auto Accompaniment pattern is standing by. - 7.
 You also can use the buttons described below to change to intro or variation pattern standby.

-To enter synchro standby for this pattern: Press this button: Display Indicator: Intro L-13 (INTRO) INTRO flashing Variation L-15 (VARIATION/ FILL-IN) VARIATION flashing
+To enter synchro standby for this pattern: Press this button: Display Indicator: Intro L-12 (INTRO) (INTRO) flashing Variation L-14 (VARIATION/ FILL-IN) VARIATION flashing